SkipPharaoh/PersonalWebsite/src/content/work/ML-Basketball.md

 permalink: https://dataplatform.cloud.ibm.com/analytics/notebooks/v2/98cc15ea-9aae-4589-8167-41d10ca95476/view?access_token=5f45ee82c2f6db1ea945e79bfd935e51e3c9eb0cff038bf204c07aef2c361a6c
 ---

-## ML & Sports Betting
-This is the final assignment for the IBM Data Science Professional Certificate Machine Learning Module

 ### Objective
-Apply ML to a dataset to make inferences about a basketball team's likelihood of making it to the final four
+Apply Machine learning to a dataset to make inferences about a basketball team's likelihood of making it to the final four.

-### Instructions
+### Scenario
-In this scenario, you are a Data Scientist working for a college basketball team.
-Your coaches have asked you to look at historical data to see which team metrics (individually or combined) make a team more likely to make it into the Final Four.
+The coaches for a college basketball team have asked the Data Scientist to look at historical data to see which team metrics, individually or combined, makes them more likely to make it into the final four.

 For example:
   - If a team is more efficient defensively does this have a direct relationship to their ability to get into the Final Four?
   - How does defensive efficiency contribute to overall wins?

 Something to keep in mind is that when trying to predict results of basketball tournaments there are many variables that need to be taken into account.
 As a result, creating accurate models is incredibly hard.
 In the sports betting industry an accuracy rate of anything over 55% is considered good as it indicates profits.
-Your job is to figure out if there is a combination of metrics that give a team more of a chance of making it into this tournament.
+The challenge is to deduce whether there is a combination of metrics that gives a team a higher chance of making it into this tournament.

-You will load a historical data set from previous seasons, clean the data, and apply different classification algorithms to the data.
-You are expected to use the following algorithms to build your models:
+The following algorithms are to used to build the models:

 - k-Nearest Neighbour
 - Decision Tree